wso2/testgrid/docs/Infrastructure-Deployment-Scenarios-Repository-Structure.md

 #### cleanup.sh
-This is last script that will be run after the execution of all scenario tests.
+This is last script that will run after the execution of all scenario tests.
 This can be used to delete the tenants created, remove any populated databases etc.

 ### WSO2Scenariosfile